test-kitchen/test-kitchen/docs/content/docs/verifiers/inspec.md

     weight: 5
 ---

 [InSpec](https://www.inspec.io/) framework for testing and auditing your applications and infrastructure.
-It can be utilized for validating test-kitchen instance via the[kitchen-inspec plugin](https://github.com/inspec/kitchen-inspec).
+It can be utilized for validating test-kitchen instance via the [kitchen-inspec plugin](https://github.com/inspec/kitchen-inspec).

 To enable kitchen-inspec in your `kitchen.yml`: